 "Hello, I'm Savya and I record everyday videos, sounds and images.
 Sometimes I make films out of them and sometimes I just play them back to myself.
 I am primarily interested in the everyday mundane and its reflections/influences on the lives of people across generations, cultures and sexes.
 At present, I am interested in exploring the relationships between photography/film as a medium, as a mode of representation and as a form of public archive/documentation."

-नानी घर was presented at HOXTON 253 art project space, comprising of videos, photos, objects and memories from Savyasachi’s archive.
+नानी घर was a public presentation comprising of videos, photos, objects and memories from Savyasachi’s archive.

 Special thanks to HOXTON 253 art project space for hosting Savyasachi's event.